Xanzhu

 Ubuntu Virtual Machine Installation selection

-The installer will connect and download necessary files.
+The installer may download additional components during setup.
 Display scaling may vary slightly with Apple Virtualization.

 You'll arrive at the Ubuntu welcome screen: